 Here are some of the most surprising things I learned:

 Signaling.
 The immune system is mostly a madhouse of everything signaling everything else, and rarely “doing” anything.
 Maybe this is a deep strategy to counter autoimmune disorders or parasites or cancer.

 A machine that makes a machine make a machine that makes a machine.
 Everyone knows that viruses use cells to make proteins.
 But the COVID-19 virus is a bunch of proteins, plus RNA that says how to make all the proteins.
 How does the virus make copies of the RNA itself?
 The virus builds an enzyme inside the cell that makes copies of the RNA!

 Immunity and memory cells.
 Immunity isn’t really about antibodies.
 It’s about memory B-cells which make antibodies (and do other stuff) and memory T-cells which trigger other cells’ suicide program (and do other stuff).

 Why we need memory cells.
 Memory B-cells remember how to make virus-specific antibodies.
 But T-cells just sort of tell everything nearby to kill itself (apoptosis).
 Regular T-cells can already sense foreign proteins and can already trigger apoptosis, so why do we need memory T-cells at all?
 It seems to be an issue of tuning.
 Regular T-cells need a lot of signal to activate.
 (It’s a good idea to be sure before handing out suicide orders.)
 Memory T-cells activate faster, but only for specific patterns they remember.
 Memory cells are how the body knows this virus is something to take seriously.

 Immunity and cell death.
 It’s well-known that RNA vaccines use your cells to make proteins that are part of the virus.
-When those proteins float around in the body, they will immune response.
-But they proteins are made inside cells.
+When those proteins float around in the body, they will cause an immune response.
+But the proteins are made inside cells.
 How do they get out?
 You basically just wait until the cells die and break apart.

 Two notes about the content below:

 I focus on the rare cases where something actually does any “work”.
 My biologist friends agree that the explanation below is correct, but are pained by the details not included. (“Interferon types (I/II/III) are the foundation of the entire immune system!”)